 Harvesting garlic scapes is one of the annual garden milestones I most look forward to.
 Here’s when and how to cut your garlic scapes for the healthiest plants (and most delicious scapes!).

 Garlic scapes are the flower buds of garlic plants.
 Each garlic clove planted in the ground will send up one stalk.
 Leaves form around the central stalk.
 After the stalk becomes established, a closed flower bud forms at the end of the stalk.
 This bud, and the curly stem to which it is attached, is referred to as a garlic scape.

-Harvesting Garlic Scapes
+Tips For Harvesting Garlic Scapes

 Garlic scapes are harvested in June in our area.
 Cutting off the scapes lets the garlic put in more attention into the roots (the garlic bulb you’ll be harvesting later).
 But the scapes don’t have to be thrown out!
 They are SO delicious, and should be savoured.